quangvinh1192/robot_game/README.md

 Robot is at:
 Location: [2,5]
 Direction faced: W
+'''

 Note: position has to enter by this format: [x,y] Direction faced can be lower/uppercase
 Actions: has to be separated by comma and can be lower/uppercase

 Here is an example output with error message:
+'''
-Please enter 1 to run version 1, enter 2 to run version 2 or enter e to exit: 1 Please enter the informarion below:
+Please enter 1 to run version 1, enter 2 to run version 2 or enter e to exit: 1 Please enter the information below:
 Original position (e.g [2,3]): [4,1]
 Original Direction faced (e.g N): S
 Actions: M,M,L